ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 ## State channels {#state-channels}

-State channel tic tac toe:
+State channel are perhaps best explained through an example, such as a game of tic tac toe:

 1. Create a multisig smart contract “Judge” on the Ethereum main-chain that understands the rules of tic-tac-toe, and can identify Alice and Bob as the two players in our game.
 This contract holds the 1ETH prize.